Autonomous Close-Proximity Photovoltaic Panel Coating Using a Quadcopter: Experimental Results

 \subsection{Ground Effect Compensation}

 To evaluate ground effect disturbances, the quadcopter is commanded to fly a straight trajectory along the $x$-axis at a height of $25~\rm{cm}$ above a flat surface.
+Such example height is a reference height that was empirically found effective for the coating task at hand.
 Tests are performed both with and without ground effect compensation, using motion capture for localization, and with the integrator term and mass compensation disabled.
 The results are presented in Fig.~\ref{fig:ge_compensation} and in Table~\ref{tab:ge_results}.
 Without compensation, the quadcopter exhibits an RMSE of $7.2~\rm{cm}$ when flying over the panel.
 With ground effect compensation enabled, the quadcopter achieves a significantly improved RMSE of $1.5~\rm{cm}$, validating the ground effect compensation approach.

-To evaluate ground effect performance over a tilted surface, the drone was tasked to hover 27~$\mathrm{cm}$ above a surface with a 12.4° tilt angle, with the surface height increasing along the positive $y$-axis.
+To evaluate ground effect performance over a tilted surface, the drone was tasked to hover 25~$\mathrm{cm}$ above a surface with a 12.4° tilt angle, with the surface height increasing along the positive $y$-axis.
 The hovering test was conducted for 1 minute, both with and without compensation, focusing on Y and Z position errors.
 Table~\ref{tab:ge_results_2} shows that compensation activation reduced the RMSE along the $z$-axis from 11.9~$\mathrm{cm}$ to 1.8~$\mathrm{cm}$.
 The RMSE along the $y$-axis remained comparable between conditions, both Y and Z standard deviations decreased with compensation active, indicating more stable positioning.